corafan1116/Moth-Species-Classification/README.md

 # Moth Species Classification

-Deep learning models for automated moth species classification, robustness evaluation and error analysis.

-## Project Overview

-This project investigates deep learning approaches for automated classification of 20 moth species.
+This repository contains the code and supporting materials for an MSc Extended Research Project investigating deep learning approaches for automated moth species classification.

-Five models are evaluated within a unified experimental framework:
+The project evaluates five models within a consistent experimental framework:

 - Baseline CNN
 - CNN with Data Augmentation